Skip to main content

 When identifying gaps at scale, beyond one isolated team, I’d recommend developing targeted action plans for addressing any identified gaps in employee competencies, such as training programs or development opportunities.

 As you review the gaps across roles and teams, look for themes in skill gaps.
-For example, does your customer success team need training in conflict resolution across the board?
+For example, does your customer success team need training in conflict resolution?
 That sounds like a great opportunity for a larger-scale course or development program tuned specifically to that group’s needs.

 Skills Mapping Tools